Saquon Barkley*, RB, Penn State

 Nick Chubb, RB, Georgia

 Height: 5-10.
 Weight: 220.
 Projected 40 Time: 4.51.
-Projected Round (2018): 1-2.
-11/4/17: Chubb is averaging 6.4 yards per carry in 2017 for 765 yards with nine touchdowns.
-His production is suppressed by Georgia splitting the carries amongst a huge stable of backs.
-Scouting sources have liked what they've seen from Chubb this year, and he looks back to his old form.
+Projected Round (2018): 2-3.
+1/13/18: Chubb averaged 6.0 yards per carry in 2017 for 1,345 yards with 15 touchdowns.
+The senior had two receptions for 20 yards as well.
+His production was suppressed by Georgia splitting the carries among a huge stable of backs.
+Scouting sources liked what they saw from Chubb in 2017, and he looked back to his old form.
 Chubb is faster, more physical, tougher to tackle, and more decisive than he was in 2016.

 7/17/17: In 2016, Chubb averaged 5.0 yards per carry for 1,130 yards with eight touchdowns.
 He had five receptions for 86 yards and a touchdown as well.
 Chubb didn't quite have the speed and explosion that he had before his 2015 knee injury.
 Considering it was only about a year since he was hurt, that is understandable.